-Aluminium phosphate are prepared by exposing soluble aluminium salts to alkaline conditions contains hydrated aluminium orthophosphate with the formula AlPO4.
+Aluminium phosphate is prepared by exposing soluble aluminium salts to alkaline conditions contains hydrated aluminium orthophosphate with the formula AlPO4.
 The highly viscous aluminium phosphate solutions tend to form polymeric aggregates, and equilibria are reached only very slowly.
-It reacts slowly with gastric acid to form soluble aluminum salts and phosphoric acid.
+It reacts slowly with gastric acid to form soluble aluminium salts and phosphoric acid.
 It absorbs bile acids less strongly than aluminium hydroxide.

 |Molecular Weight/ Molar Mass||121.9529 g/mol|

 |Solubility||Insoluble in water.|